oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 ## Panda: Large and Loveable

 * **Summon Effect:** Everyone loves the Panda!
-When Summoned, she brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter +Schism damage incurred during this battle.
+When Summoned, she brings with her a pool of special Buffers equal to her Rank, which can only be spent to counter Schism damage incurred during this battle.
 * **Rider Bonus:** Panda Belly Smash!
 When an enemy triggers +Trauma during the fight, you can choose to *immediately* shift it to Panda's endurance and then inflict +Trauma.